*The Roman Baths have now reopened. All visitors need to pre-book before visiting. Find out more.*

 |Ticket Type||Ticket Tariff|

 Admission Charges include the use of a hand held audioguide.
-Audioguides are available in English, French, German, Spanish, Italian, Russian, Japanese and Mandarin, with the four newest additions being Dutch, Korean, Polish and Portuguese.
+Audioguides are available in English, French, German, Spanish, Italian, Russian, Japanese and Mandarin, Dutch, Korean, Polish and Portuguese.
 British Sign Language handset available.
 If you are a hearing aid user, you can benefit from the 'T' switch attachment on the audio guide.
 We can also provide a printed copy of the audio tour text.

 Leave the M4 at Junction 18 and take the A46 towards Bath.
 For a day visit to Bath, we recommend Lansdown Park and Ride, clearly signposted from the A46/A420 junction at Cold Ashton.
 Or follow the brown traffic signs saying 'Roman Baths' along the A46 and A4 to Bath and then the Roman helmet symbol to Charlotte Street car park.